-So why are there unhealthy behaviours at the heart of the human condition and what’s the fundamental cause?
-At least part of the answer is that there’s an inherent paradox to being human; on the one hand, we’re separate individuals and on the other, we’re all part of the whole human family.
+So why are there unhealthy behaviours at the heart of the human condition and what is the fundamental cause?
+At least part of the answer is that there is an inherent paradox to being human; on the one hand, we are separate individuals and on the other, we are all part of the whole human family.

 As Albert Einstein eloquently pointed out: “A human being is a part of the whole called by us universe, a part limited in time and space.
 He experiences himself, his thoughts and feelings as something separated from the rest, a kind of optical delusion of his consciousness.
 This delusion is a kind of prison for us, restricting us to our personal desires and affection for a few persons nearest to us.
 Our task must be to free ourselves from this prison by widening our circle of compassion to embrace all living creatures and the whole of nature in its beauty.”

-On an individual level, we all have a unique body we call our own that has our thoughts, memories, feelings, history, and culture.
+On an individual level, we all have a unique body we private thoughts, memories, feelings, identity, and history.
 Of course, our individual bodies, life experiences, and memories are uniquely ours.
 Yet science tells us that our bodies share around ninety-nine percent of the same genetic code, which is no surprise given we’re the same species.
 And in other areas, as the saying goes, “There’s nothing new under the sun”; most of our thoughts, beliefs, opinions, and culture come from the outside world through education, the media, or conversations.

-So, the paradox is that we somehow negotiate two contradictory truths; one that we’re separate individuals, the other that we’re an interconnected part of the whole.
-On one side this paradox explains why we have a fundamental need to feel acknowledged, and experience love and connection, while on the other why we can feel isolated, lonely, and alienated, even when we live in a huge city.
+So, the paradox is that we somehow negotiate two contradictory truths; one is that we are separate individuals, and the other is that we are an interconnected part of the whole.
+On one side, this paradox explains why we have a fundamental need to feel acknowledged and experience love and connection, while on the other why we can feel isolated, lonely, and alienated, even when we live in a huge city.
 The fact is that everyone wants to be happy and fulfilled: your work colleagues, the difficult manager, the taxi driver, the waiter in the café, and the other commuters on the train.

 It’s unfortunate that the most effective way of selling products in our consumer-led society is based on a value system that treats us as individuals but promises future happiness and fulfilment by persistently pointing out our limitations; that we’re not good enough unless we have the latest car, the new sofa, exotic holidays, and a large social network of fantastic and attractive friends.
 All this reinforces feelings of inadequacy and low self-worth and encourages unhealthy behaviours across younger generations.